coffee-cup/webpack-es7-presentation/presentation/markdown/let-const.md

 b = 'beagle' // OK
 ```

 These new identifiers are not [hoisted](http://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html) like `var` is.
+They are scoped to the block.

 ```javascript
 if (false) var x = 2;